Indian Institute of Science: Post-graduate coursework programs

 The two-year M.Tech. program is available in almost all engineering departments.
 Most MTech programs have a set of hard core courses specified as an essential requirement whereas students can take rest of the credits from many courses available in their parent or other departments and also do a dissertation work on the topic of their choice.

 Master's degrees offered by the institute are classified into two categories: degrees by coursework (M.Tech., M.Mgt., and M.Des.) and degrees by research (M.Tech. research).

 The Department of Management Studies offers a Master of Management program exclusively for engineering graduates.
 The Center for Product Design and Manufacturing offers the Master of Design (M.Des.) course.
 Started in 1996, the M.Des. program is a two-year, full-time postgraduate program.

-In keeping with India's recent National Education Policy (NEP 2020), IISc has launched the Master of Technology (Online) degree program, a fully online program, for practicing engineers and scientists from academic year 2022–2023.
-The degree program is for professionals who are sponsored by organisations, who already have a BE/BTech/Equivalent degree and wish to upskill or re-skill themselves in streams like Data Science and Business Analytics, Artificial Intelligence, Electronics and Communication Engineering.
+In 2022, cooperating with the National Education Policy (NEP 2020), IISc launched an online Master of Technology program, for practicing engineers and scientists.
+The program was designated for engineering professionals who are sponsored by organisations, for upskilling in the disciplines of Data Science and Business Analytics, Artificial Intelligence, and Electronics and Communication Engineering.

-The institute has recently announced MSc program in life sciences and chemical sciences starting from academic year of 2022–23.
-These 2 years master's degree programs consist of foundational and flexible coursework and hands-on laboratory training.
-The design is aimed to develop experimental skills in advanced techniques for research, leading to an independent thesis research project.
-Students enrolled in the M Sc programs can personalize their coursework and research projects.
+Since 2022, the institute has launched a standalone Master of Science program in the life sciences, physical and chemical sciences.
+These two year programs consist of foundational coursework and flexible electives with an emphasis on laboratory training to develop research skills culminating in a thesis research project.

 Undergraduate program

 An undergraduate program in science for students after Class XII was conceived during the Centenary Celebrations in 2009.
 The first batch of students was admitted in 2011.
-The program offers a four-year Bachelor of Science (Research) and a five-year integrated Master of Science course in six disciplines: Biology, Chemistry, Environmental Science, Material Science, Mathematics, and Physics.
+It is a four-year Bachelor of Science (Research) program offered in six disciplines: Biology, Chemistry, Environmental Science, Material Science, Mathematics, and Physics.
+An unique, pioneering undergraduate offering of its kind, it paved the way for similar four-year multidisciplinary science program models to be adopted at other institutions and set a precedent that influenced national frameworks like the NEP 2020.
 The course aims at exposing the students to the inter-disciplinary nature in which scientific research is done in many upcoming fields.

-A new undergraduate program B.Tech. in Mathematics and Computing seeks to enter a niche area with the aim of producing future leaders who will be at the forefront of research, development, and innovation in futuristic disciplines and next generation technologies that require deep use of mathematics, computer science, and data science.